saturnsky/saturn_affinity_python/README.md

 Even if this is not the case, games that can utilize a large number of threads may experience a performance drop on CPUs with fewer cores.

 ## Caution
-I created this program for the 7950X3D, but have not tested it on a real 7950X3D.
-Therefore, I cannot guarantee its behavior on the 7950X3D.

-For example, the Core Affinity feature in the Ryzen chipset driver may conflict with a feature in this program.

 Theoretically, this program extends the functionality to work on modern Intel CPUs, but it has not been tested in an actual Intel CPU environment.
 Therefore, I cannot guarantee its behavior in this case.

 ## Compatibility